lacoco-lab/lacoco-lab.github.io/joining/index.md

 ### Joining  as a PhD Student

 We offer fully funded PhD positions.
 As is typical in Europe, PhDs are expected to take 3-4 years.
-Our PhD students are affiliated with the [Saarbruecken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/).
+Our PhD students are affiliated with the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/).
 <!--For 2026 intake, please directly apply to our lab by email (please include CV, transcript, contact details of 2-3 references).-->
 <!--, or via [ELLIS](https://ellis.eu/) and [ELIZA](https://eliza.school/).-->

+Our lab is generously funded by a prestigious Emmy Noether grant from the German Research Foundation.
+We have plenty of compute resources by academic standards.
+PhD salaries start at approximately EUR 3.4K per month (before taxes) and increase over time.

 **Applicants who will have an MSc by the start date of the PhD:** For 2026 intake, please directly apply to our lab by email.
 Admitted students will directly join our lab.

 In your email, please include CV, transcripts, a brief statement explaining your motivation to apply to this position (please specifically refer to one or more recent publications from our group), and contact details of 2 or 3 references.

-**Aplicants without an MSc:** Applicants who only have an undergraduate degree should instead apply to the Saarbruecken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.
+**Aplicants without an MSc:** Applicants who only have an undergraduate degree should instead apply to the Saarbrücken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.
 <!--PhD applicants are generally expected to already have an MSc by the time the PhD starts; in this case they can directly join our lab.
 Applicants without an MSc s-->

 ### Joining as a Postdoc